Root estimation in Galton-Watson trees

 \boldlabel Weighted sums. \hldest{xyz}{}{weighted} In the derivation of $\pr\{\mle\}$, one encounters the sum

 for a given free tree in the denominator.
-When the nodes of a conditional Galton-Watson tree are numbered from 1 to $n$ in preorder and each node $i$ produces a number of offspring distributed as $\xi_i$, this sum is within $O(1)$ of the random variable
+When the nodes of a conditional Galton--Watson tree are numbered from 1 to $n$ in preorder and each node $i$ produces a number of offspring distributed as $\xi_i$, this sum {is very close to} the random variable \newcount\Wneqdef \Wneqdef=\eqcount

 We give two lemmas that allow us to work with these weighted sums.